MiguelDLM/zotero-paper-search2/README.md

 1. Open any PDF in Zotero's PDF reader
 2. Select any text in the PDF
 3. A popup menu will appear with buttons for your enabled search engines
-4. Click any button to search the selected text in that database
+4. Click any button to search the selected text in that database or web engine
+5. If you select a DOI and have set a custom search prefix, a special button will appear to launch your custom search

 ## Configuration

-Configure which search engines to show:

-1. Go to **Zotero → Settings → Paper Search**
+- Go to **Zotero → Settings → Paper Search**
-2. In the "Search Engines" section, check/uncheck desired search engines
+- In the "Search Engines" section, check/uncheck the engines you want
+- To add a custom search engine, enter its URL prefix (e.g. `https://mysearch.com/`) in the provided field
-3. Changes take effect immediately
+- Changes take effect immediately

 **Default enabled engines**: Google Scholar, PubMed, arXiv, Semantic Scholar